Esf Stops Chart

 Once you grasp the basics, it’s time to put the ESF Stops Chart into action.
 Begin by determining the correct exposure for the scene you wish to capture.
 Assess the lighting conditions and select the appropriate combination of aperture, shutter speed, and ISO.
 Then, refer to the ESF Stops Chart to fine-tune your settings and achieve the desired exposure.

-See also Best Sony Camera for Street Photography
+See also Best Lens for Sony A6500

 Remember that the ESF Stops Chart is a valuable tool for achieving perfect exposure, but it is not a one-size-fits-all solution.
 Different lighting conditions and creative intentions may require adjustments beyond what the chart suggests.
 Use the chart as a starting point and trust your own judgment to make any necessary modifications.